✦ Verified Surgical Specialists — Pune

 Stapled Hemorrhoidopexy (PPH) Most Common Surgical Grade 3 (and some Grade 2) Day-care, spinal or general anaesthesia 1–2 weeks A circular stapler pulls prolapsed tissue back into position and cuts off blood supply.
 Less post-op pain than open surgery.

-Open Hemorrhoidectomy Grade 3 and 4, complex cases Day-care or 1-night stay 3–6 weeks Complete surgical removal of haemorrhoidal tissue.
-Highest success rate (~95%).
-Recommended for severe or recurring cases.
+Open Hemorrhoidectomy Grade 3 and 4, complex cases Day-care or 1-night stay 3–6 weeks High long-term effectiveness for severe and complex cases.

 What does piles treatment cost in Pune?